carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-inefficient-vector-operation.rst

   for (int i = 0; i < n; ++i) {
     p.add_xxx(n);
     // This will trigger the warning since the add_xxx may cause multiple memory
-    // relloacations.
+    // reallocations.
 This can be avoid by inserting a
     // 'p.mutable_xxx().Reserve(n)' statement before the for statement.
   }